microsoft/bedrock-cli/src/commands/setup.md

 4. To create a sample application Repo
    1. If Yes, a Azure Service Principal is needed.
 You have 2 options
       1. have the command line tool to create it.
-Azure command line tool shall be used
+Azure command line tool shall be used.
+You will be prompted to select a subscription identifier.
-      2. provide the Service Principal Id, Password and Tenant Id.
+      2. Provide the Service Principal Id, Password, and Tenant Id.
+From this information, the tool will retrieve the subscription identifier.
-   2. Subscription Id is automatically retrieved with the Service Principal credential.
-In case, there are two or more subscriptions, you will be prompt to select one of them.

 It can also run in a non interactive mode by providing a file that contains answers to the above questions.